semantic-flow/sflo/documentation/concept.mesh.resource.element.flow-snapshot.md

 id: 8t3swuswoi81yuzo2bnecy9
 title: flow snapshot
 desc: ''
-updated: 1755854202628
+updated: 1755910812698
 created: 1751689346769
 ---

-**flow snapshots** are mesh elements that are datasets and represent the evolutionary steps of [[concept.mesh.resource.element.flow]], whether [[concept.mesh.resource.element.flow.metadata]], [[concept.mesh.resource.element.flow.reference]], or [[concept.mesh.resource.element.flow.data]].
+**flow snapshots** are mesh elements that are datasets and represent the evolutionary steps of [[concept.mesh.resource.element.flow]], whether [[concept.mesh.resource.element.flow.metadata]] or [[concept.mesh.resource.element.flow.data]].

-flow snapshots have corresponding [[distributions|concept.mesh.resource.element.flow.snapshot.distribution]] and are the connective tissue between nodes and their RDF-based representation.
+flow snapshots have corresponding [[distributions|concept.mesh.resource.element.snapshot-distribution]] and are the connective tissue between nodes and their RDF-based representation.

 ## Relationship to node flows